DIAL: Direct Iterative Adversarial Learning for Realistic Multi-Turn Dialogue Simulation: Methodology

 where $y=1$ for real sessions and $y=0$ for simulated sessions.
 A high discriminator accuracy indicates the simulator has not achieved realistic behavior; our goal is to train simulators that reduce discriminator accuracy toward random guessing.

-In our adversarial training approach, each new discriminator is trained exclusively on data from the most recent simulator version.
+In DIAL, each new discriminator is trained exclusively on data from the most recent simulator version.
 This ensures the preference pairs we generate for DPO reflect the current policy's behavior rather than artifacts from earlier iterations.
 Research on preference optimization supports this on-policy approach: on-policy preference pairs exhibit stronger contrastiveness and clearer preference signals~\citep{zhao2024reflective}, online methods require only ``partial coverage'' compared to the strict ``global coverage'' needed by offline methods~\citep{song2024importance}, and on-policy sampling efficiently concentrates probability mass on high-reward responses~\citep{tajwar2024preference}.